markphelps/optional/README.md

 1. Commit your changes (`git commit -am 'Add some feature'`)
 1. Push to the branch (`git push origin my-new-feature`)
 1. Create a new Pull Request

+### Golden Files

+If changing the API you may need to update the [golden files](https://medium.com/soon-london/testing-with-golden-files-in-go-7fccc71c43d3) for your tests to pass by running `go test ./cmd/optional/... -update`.